 In 2019, the Bulls won the inaugural Club’s Club of the Year as voted on a monthly 3-2-1 basis by the 11 member clubs.
 Individually, Lawrence Karam won the CBDJRL Volunteer of the Year, Stan Hetaraka won the CBDRL Coach of the Year and Rabab Raad won the CBDJRL Manager of the Year.

-After humble beginnings the Bankstown Bulls strives to be the most professional and friendly club giving people from all walks of life the opportunity to be part of game, the local area and make new life-long friends.
+As the club moves into the 2021 season we remember our humble beginnings as the Bankstown Bulls strives to be the most professional and friendly club giving people from all walks of life the opportunity to be part of game, the local area and make new life-long friends.

 The club will continue to update the club’s history section on the website when new information comes to hand about the origins of the Bulls we see today.